NusDivad/Crypto-Accelerator/README.md

 A Cryptographic Acceleration and Protocoled Wireless Communication FPGA Module for IoT

-Project files to be uploaded soon

-[block diagram]
+Project file uploads in progress.

 Le GoonLock attempts to solve the problem of Internet of Things ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) devices revealing people's private data.
 IoT devices pose a serious security risk because they are underpowered to perform intensive, secure encryption.
 Le GoonLock will offload this workload onto a Field Programmable Gate Array ([FPGA](http://en.wikipedia.nom.ke/wiki/Field-programmable_gate_array)).
 The module will perform Advanced Encryption Standard, 256-bit ([AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)) encryption in parallel, with Galois Counter Mode ([GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode)) in parallel.
 The encrypted data is then passed to a MicroBlaze Processor, which will encapsulate this data in Transmission Control Protocol/Internet Protocol ([TCP/IP](http://en.wikipedia.nym.mn/wiki/Internet_protocol_suite)) packets, then sent over Wi-Fi.